 A laboratory bench and sink must be located within the facility (BMBL expectation).

-Location of necropsy room considered as well as carcass freezer.
+Location of necropsy room needs to be considered as well as carcass freezer.

 Clean cage storage areas.

 Ideally, animal housing rooms should contain 100% fresh air that is not recycled, space for changing station/biosafety cabinet, and storage for supplies; procedure rooms should also be available in the facility.